-SW 510 Ethics and Social Work Practice (2 Hours) This course is designed to orient students to values and ethics of the profession and to promote their internalization of the profession's values and ethics.
+SW 510 Ethics and Social Work Practice (3 Hours) This course is designed to orient students to values and ethics of the profession and to promote their and ethics of the profession and to promote their internalization of the profession's values and ethics.
 Ethical issues and dilemmas in social work practice have become much more numerous and challenging in recent years, due in large measure to technological advancements, especially biomedical technology; the trend toward an increasing proprietary emphasis in human services delivery; and specifically, social work practice; and conservative ideology that undergirds much of the current American social policy.
 Particular attention is directed toward ethical issues and dilemmas as they relate to social work malpractice and liability.